26 February 2026 · 5 min read

 The Braganza Baseline

 In Braganza v BP Shipping Ltd [2015] UKSC 17, Lady Hale confirmed that every contractual discretion carries an implied rationality constraint.
-The employer cannot exercise it arbitrarily, capriciously, or irrationally.
-The implied term imports both limbs of Wednesbury into contract: the decision-maker must consider only relevant matters and exclude irrelevant ones; and the outcome must not be one that no rational decision-maker could reach.
+The implied term imports both limbs of Wednesbury into contract: the decision-maker must consider only relevant matters and exclude irrelevant ones, and the outcome must not be one that no rational decision-maker could reach.

-The facts were stark.
-BP determined that its Chief Engineer, who disappeared at sea, had committed suicide — a finding that excluded his widow from contractual death-in-service benefits.
-The Supreme Court held the process was flawed.
-BP had treated suicide as a conclusion to be reached rather than as an inherently improbable event requiring cogent evidence proportionate to its gravity.
+BP had determined that its Chief Engineer, who disappeared at sea, had committed suicide — a finding that excluded his widow from contractual death-in-service benefits.
+The Supreme Court held the process was flawed: BP had treated suicide as a conclusion to be reached rather than as an inherently improbable event requiring cogent evidence proportionate to its gravity.

-The Upper Tribunal in Bradley thought it did.
-It held that "acting reasonably" required objective reasonableness — meaning the tribunal should form its own view of what a reasonable landlord would have done and substitute that view if the actual decision diverged.
+The Upper Tribunal in Bradley thought “acting reasonably” required full objective reasonableness: the tribunal should form its own view of what a reasonable landlord would have done and substitute that view if the actual decision diverged.

 Nugee LJ disagreed.
-But he also declined the opposite extreme — that "acting reasonably" is simply coextensive with the bare Braganza rationality floor implied into all discretions anyway.
+But he also rejected the opposite extreme — that “acting reasonably” is simply coextensive with the bare rationality floor implied by Braganza.

 Contractual sick pay.
-Where a contract gives an employer discretion to determine entitlement to enhanced sick pay — and expressly requires that determination to be made "reasonably" — Bradley shapes the scope of a tribunal challenge.
+Where a contract gives an employer discretion to determine entitlement to enhanced sick pay — and expressly requires that determination to be made “reasonably” — Bradley defines the scope of challenge.
 The question is not what the tribunal would have decided on the medical evidence.
-The question is whether the employer's decision fell within the range of choices open to a reasonable employer in that position.
-A decision to withhold pay from an employee with strong uncontradicted medical evidence in their favour may well fall outside that range.
+It is whether the employer’s decision fell within the range open to a reasonable employer in that position.
+Withholding pay from an employee with strong uncontradicted medical evidence may well fall outside that range.
 A contested clinical picture, resolved on defensible grounds, is harder to disturb.

 The Practical Takeaway